-NEMO plans to develop capability in every district to prepare for, respond to and manage emergencies.
-It has collaborated with CDEMA to deliver Community Emergency Response Team (CERT) Training.
+The ODM has planned to develop a network of professionals in every district to build capacity to prepare, respond and manage emergencies and serve as resource persons to deliver training in CERT programmes54.
 CERT offers an all-risk, all-hazard training programme designed to help individuals develop knowledge and skills to protect themselves, their family, and communities in emergency situations.
 It would be beneficial for fisherfolk leaders in FEWER to experience CERT training and similar ER capacity development through the MOU.

 Damage and Needs Assessment (DANA) is one of the key steps in ER following a serious impact.
-FEWER will coordinate with agencies such as NEMO, Red Cross and others to incorporate DANA forms and processes to improve the process for the fishing industry through collaboration with the Fisheries Division and fisherfolk organizations.
+FEWER will coordinate with agencies such as ODM, DRCS and others to incorporate DANA forms and processes to improve the process for the fishing industry through collaboration with the Fisheries Division and fisherfolk organisations.